jbcodeforce/jbcodeforce.github.io/docs/architecture/aws.md

 **Memcached** is a multi-node for partitioning of data (sharding), and no persistence, no backup and restore.
 It is based on a multi-threaded architecture.

 Some patterns for ElastiCache:

 * Lazy Loading: all the read data is cached, data can become stale in cache
 * Write Through: Adds or update data in the cache when written to a DB (no stale data)
 * Session Store: store temporary session data in a cache (using TTL features)

+Sub millisecond performance, in memory read replicas for sharding.

+## DynamoDB

+AWS proprietary NoSQL database, Serverless, provisioned capacity, auto scaling, on demand capacity.
+Highly Available, Multi AZ by default, Read and Writes are decoupled, and DAX can be used for read cache.

+The read operations can be eventually consistent or strongly consistent.

+DynamoDB Streams to integrate with AWS Lambda.

 ## Route 53